We all were waiting for Angular 7 to release, and here it is—with not many but a notable few features that are very interesting too.

 Here’s the good news: Stay within the Angular Material module and reorder lists or transfer items between lists with drag & drop support.
 The CDK allows for automatic rendering, drop handlers, drag handlers, and data transfer.
 If you are not happy with the standard drag animation, you know how to override it, right?

 Angular 7 is faster than all the previous versions.
 Everything is faster—the upgrade, the framework, and even the apps that run via the virtual scrolling CDK module.

 The Angular team this time does not only want your framework to be small but your apps as well.
 So, this feature does the job of warning developers if they exceed the budget limit for their bundle size.
 It will warn if the initial bundle goes over 2MB, and show an error if the bundle size touches 5MB.

 You can also change the defaults in the angular.json file, by adding about budgets and your preferred warning & error sizes.

-The Ivy renderer has been improved in terms of rewrite, but it is still in development and not officially released yet.
+The Ivy renderer has been improved in terms of a rewrite, but it is still in development and has not been officially released yet.
 The team has worked a lot on the official feature tracking.